isfopo/groove-room-next/project-plan.md

 - [ ] api will need to be converted from express req and res objects to next req and res objects
 - [ ] sequelize to prisma connections from SQLite to PostgreSQL
+- [ ] Pages and components should be converted to next and rethought

 ### Improve